“Better a diamond with a flaw than a pebble without.” – Confucius

 ‘Mastery of Precision’ was Jaeger-LeCoultre’s theme at the Watches and Wonders 2024.
 In this spirit, the manufacture introduced two new Duometre movements and all in beautiful housing, of course.

 UPDATE – Following the debut of ‘The Precision Pioneer’ at Watches and Wonders Geneva in April, the next stops are the Geneva boutique 3–25 May and the UAE.
-Located at The Space at ICD Brookfield Place in DIFC, ‘The Precision Pioneer’ is open to the public free of charge and will run from 7–19 May 2024.
+Located at The Space at ICD Brookfield Place in DIFC, ‘The Precision Pioneer’ is open to the public and will run from 7–19 May 2024.
 Jaeger-LeCoultre’s ‘Made of Makers’ programme commissioned the two-Michelin-starred, Dubai-based chef Himanshu Saini to create the Precision Atelier, a new gastronomic experience dedicated to the science of ingredients.
 The Precision Atelier offers a specially created menu of tasting bites matched to perfectly paired drinks, that take guests on a true adventure in taste and texture.
+The exhibition arrives at the Zurich boutique on 3 June, you can visit it until 25 June.

 I can recall one of the first watch presentations I attended more than 10 years ago at the Abu Dhabi Film Festival.
 The reason it burned indelibly into my memory was that they left me play with a trey of mechanical wonders that included the mesmerising dual-axis Gyrotourbillon with it’s pulsating cylindric hairspring.
 With the sole purpose of reducing gravity’s impact on timekeeping accuracy, Jaeger-LeCoultre’s first multi-axis tourbillon structure was introduced in 2004 and it has gone through multiple iterations since – the one in the aforementioned Master Grande Tradition Gyrotourbillon Jubilee was the third, and the latest fifth generation was issued in 2019 in the Master Hybris Mechanica Calibre 184.